mkdocs/mkdocs/docs/user-guide/custom-themes.md

 !!!
 Note

-    It is not strictly nessecary to package a theme, as the entire theme can be contained in the `theme_dir`.
+    It is not strictly necessary to package a theme, as the entire theme can be contained in the `theme_dir`.
 If you have created a "one-off theme," that should be sufficent.
 However, if you intend to distribute your theme for others to use, packaging the theme has some advantages.
 By packaging